1. Commitment and Expectations

 - Ensure that the student’s practice is observed and that students have the opportunity to observe professional practice.

-- Monitor the student’s progress against their learning plan; participate in 2 liaison visits and complete assessment reports in collaboration with the student and the Primary Field Educator by the due dates
+- Monitor the student’s progress against their learning plan; participate in liaison visits and complete assessment reports in collaboration with the student and the Organisation Supervisor by the due dates.

-- Discuss any concerns that may arise with the student and the Primary Field Educator and agree to contact the liaison person as soon as possible if difficulties or potential impediments to the successful completion of the placement are identified.
+- Discuss any concerns that may arise with the student and the Organisation Supervisor and agree to contact the liaison person as soon as possible if difficulties or potential impediments to the successful completion of the placement are identified.

 - Update their own skills and knowledge by undertaking training in supervision and field education offered by UTAS or others.

-The liaison person is appointed by UTAS and is responsible for building a consultative relationship with the student and the field educator, providing a bridge between the University and the agency throughout the placement process.
-Liaison people are responsible for maintaining regular contact with the student and the field educator.
-The liaison person works collaboratively to clarify educational issues, monitor the progress of the placement, mediate any difficulties and support the field educator in the assessment of the student’s progress.
+The liaison person is appointed by UTAS and is responsible for building a consultative relationship with the student, the Organisation Supervisor and UTAS Social Work Supervisor, providing a bridge between the University and the organisation throughout the placement.
+Liaison people are responsible for maintaining regular contact and they work collaboratively to clarify educational issues, monitor the progress of the placement, mediate any difficulties and support the students supervisors in the assessment of the student’s progress.

 - monitoring the student’s overall performance, learning opportunities and documentation;

-- making contact with students and field educators early in the placement, conducting on-site visits and providing follow-up contact;
+- making contact with students and organisation early in the placement, conducting liaison meetings and providing follow-up contact;

 - providing supportive educational consultation; assessing that the learning environment provides the student with appropriate opportunities for learning and practice development;

-- ensuring that any problems perceived by either the field educator or the student are addressed, documenting any performance issues and developing a plan to address them;
+- ensuring that any problems perceived by either Supervisors and the student are addressed, documenting any performance issues and developing a plan to address them;

-- reviewing and providing feedback to the student about their placement progress including their Learning Plan and Final Placement Report (LePARD);
+- reviewing and providing feedback to the student about their placement progress and the documentation of this within their Learning Plan and portfolio, including signing off Mid and Final Placement Reports (LePARD);

-- Regular interaction and liaison with the Field Education Officer to provide feedback and updates
+- Interaction and liaison with the Field Education Officer to provide feedback and updates.

-Students are assessed whilst on placement via the learning plan and reporting document (LePARD) and the two liaison visits by a University staff member.
+Students are assessed whilst on placement via the learning plan and reporting document (LePARD), participation in supervision and peer learning sessions, evidence gathered within portfolio and at liaison meetings.
 The LePARD is a ‘living document’ which students will add to and modify during the placement.
 It is also the place where supervisors will note their feedback and assessments are progressively recorded.

 The learning plan and reporting document (LePARD) sets out the learning objectives, tasks, strategies, evidence and methods of evaluation and is the reference point for the student’s learning throughout the placement.
 The 5 Learning Objectives used to measure a student’s capability align with the AASW Practice Standards (2013) (PDF 505KB).

-Students and their Primary Field Educator, and External Supervisor (where applicable) will complete two placement assessment reports (within the LePARD known as ‘mid-placement summary’ and ‘final placement report).
+Students, UTAS Social Work Supervisor and the Organisation Supervisor will complete two placement assessment reports (within the LePARD known as ‘mid-placement summary’ and ‘final placement report').
 These are done via PebblePad, an online cloud-based system that allows input from various people prior to students submitting for assessment.
-During the placement, there are 2 scheduled liaison visits, where a member of staff from the University will visit students in their placement agency.
-Students will be allocated a liaison person prior to placement commencing who will be the key contact for any issues arising or questions.
+During the placement, liaison meetings by a member of staff from the University will occur.

 Field education units have the same status as academic units and are awarded academic credit accordingly.
 The practicum units are assessed as ‘ungraded pass’ or ‘fail’.

 Students are required to keep a portfolio of evidence to document their learning and progress, and could include critical reflections, presentations, case studies, photos, agency flyers and journaling throughout placement.
-Students are required to regularly show and discuss their portfolio with you during supervision, the liaison visit, and in the preparation of the mid placement summary and final report.
+Students are required to regularly show and discuss their portfolio with you and will do so by sharing this via Pebble Pad where it is collated.

 4. What supports / training are available?

-Prior to placements commencing, UTAS Field Education staff liaise with agencies, offer information and advice, and deliver workshops on field work essentials to prepare and support field educators in their role.
+Prior to placements commencing, UTAS Field Education staff liaise with organisations, offer information and advice, as well as arrange for opportunities to meet, connect and prepare supervisors as they commence their role.
 We welcome feedback and ideas that you may have, or resources you have found helpful in past supervisory roles.
-Please do keep in touch and attend training sessions if you are able.
+Please do keep in touch and attend information sessions if you are able.

 How to Grow a Social Worker